ekedonald/Ansible-Refactoring-Assignments-and-Imports/README.md

 ### Step 6: Create a new branch and a role for User Acceptance Testing.

-* Create and switch into a branch `uat-145` that will be used for User Acceptance Testingin your `ansible-config-mgt` repository.
+* Create and switch into a branch `uat-145` that will be used for User Acceptance Testing in your `ansible-config-mgt` repository.

 ```sh
 git checkout -b uat-145